Early Impressions: BATTLEBORN

 Unfortunately, not everything in a MOBA translates well to the FPS perspective, and it’s the core concepts of the genre that suffer the most.
 Lane management and a general awareness of where each team member and enemy is are still paramount, yet each task is only made harder from the lack of an overhead view.
 By only being able to see one lane at a time, it’s easy for players to be unaware of what is going on next door to them.
 Even harder to discern are enemy players from the teeming masses of minions they’re hiding behind.
 Though such a task is simple from a top down viewpoint, trying to do so while aiming down a scope can be downright impossible at times.
 Though a minimap with player locations is always present, such a tool is meant to be a help, not a crutch.
 That the majority of my time in BATTLEBORN’s multiplayer was spent focusing on the map, not the action in front of me, should be telling of how successful Gearbox’s experiment is.

 If this looks confusing as a still, imagine how it is in motion

 As both MOBAs and “hero shooters” grow in popularity, the idea to combine them must seem lucrative to developers.
+Players are still keen to get boosting boss league boosting accounts, after all.
 Yet if Gearbox’s attempt is any indication, the genres go together about as well as toothpaste and orange juice.
 BATTLEBORN still has a month to tighten the screws, but at this point, its fate seems to be sealed.
 The sources it borrows from are insipid, and the areas it tries to innovate are the least conducive to change.
 In the end, it just feels like a match that wasn’t meant to be.
 Let’s see if anything changes come May 3rd.